Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")

-2. Click the row with the destination attribute **Stock** in the list of mappings.
+2. Click the row with the destination attribute **Stock value** in the list of mappings.
     The *Settings* section is displayed on the right side.

     ![Mapping Settings](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSettings.png "[Mapping Settings]")

 3. Select the **Basic Mapping** option in the *Extension* drop-down list in the *Settings* section.

-4. Select the stock attribute in the *Source attribute* drop-down list.
+4. Select the stock value attribute in the *Source attribute* drop-down list.

 5. Click the [SAVE] button in the upper right corner.
     The mapping is saved.